Kanvas33/Italian-Wine-Recommender/README.md

 ## Static Version: Open the file named 'Italian Wine Recommender.ipynb' to review the code.

+## Frontend: View the Web App homepage screenshots.

+- ['The Italian Wine Recommender' Homepage: 1](Python-Wine-Reviews-Analysis/blob/main/Frontend_Recommender.png): Explanation of what this screenshot shows.
+- ['The Italian Wine Recommender' Homepage: 2](Python-Wine-Reviews-Analysis/blob/main/Frontend_Recommender_2.png): Explanation of the analysis in this screenshot.

+Click on 'Frontend_Recommender.png' and/or 'Frontend_Recommender_2.png' at the top of the files section.

 ## Web App integration *Under Development.*

 ## Project Overview